Randomized Benchmarking Beyond Groups: Introduction

 Our main technical contribution is determining conditions under which a URB scheme experiment gives rise to a single exponential decay.
 The usual strategy to prove exponential decay for an RB scheme is to first formulate the RB measurement probability as a linear functional of powers of a linear operator.
 The linear operator represents the average effect of one random gate, and the power is the sequence length.
 The spectral properties of the linear operator then gives the exponential decay.
 For group-based RB with gate-independent noise, this operator is the twirled noise channel~\cite{emerson2005scalable,magesan2011scalable, carignan2015characterizing}.
 For group-based RB with gate-dependent noise it is the Fourier transformation of the implementation map~\cite{merkel2021randomized,helsen2020general,kong2021framework}.
 For our case where a group structure is not present, we assume the post-processing POVM involves in a certain sense inverting the random gates, leading us to study linear operators on the set of quantum channels known as \emph{twirling maps}:

 where $\mu$ is some measure over a gate set and $\omega$ is a map from the gate set to $SU(d)$.
 Intuitively, these are higher-order operators representing the averaged joint action of a random gate and its inversion.
+They appeared in~\cite{boone2019randomized} to analyze a specific scheme without group structure.
 We can prove that single exponential decays can be observed in general when the corresponding twirling map is within $\gamma$ of the Haar twirling map (set $\mu$ as the Haar measure over $SU(d)$) in induced diamond norm with $\gamma<1$.
 This does not involve any underlying group structure, but instead the matrix perturbation theory of higher-order operators.

 The rest of the paper is organized as follows.
 We first introduce basic notation, introducing operator norms and matrix perturbation theory of higher-order operators in \Cref{sec:prelim}.
 We then introduce the URB framework, how an experiment would run, and state sufficient conditions to obtain a single exponential decay in \Cref{sec:framework}, together with examples of existing benchmarking schemes formulated as URB schemes. \Cref{sec:result} presents the proof of the single exponential decay under the assumptions and other relevant technical details. \Cref{sec:discussion} concludes with a discussion and open problems.